rajatbhatnagar94/rajatbhatnagar94.github.io/index.md

 <img class="profile-picture" src="rajat.jpeg">

 Hi!
-I am a Master's in Computer Science student at University of Colorado Boulder.
+I am pursuing Master's in Computer Science student at University of Colorado Boulder and am currently in the second year.
 Prior to this I have I did Bachelor's in Information Technology at Vellore Institute of Technology, Vellore.
 I have more than three years of work experience working for a startup company named Fastfox in India.
 I worked there as a full-stack developer.
 Apart from that I did an internship at Apple in Summer 2020 as a full-stack developer as well.

 ## Research Interest

 My research interests are broadly in Natural Language Processing, Deep Learning and Machine Learning.
-I am currently working in the [NALA](https://nala-cub.github.io/) lab under the guidance of Professor Katharina Kann.
+I am currently working in the [NALA lab](https://nala-cub.github.io/) under the guidance of Professor Katharina Kann.
 I am also working with Professor Chenhao Tan in the NLP-CSS Lab at CU Boulder.
 I wish to research interpretable machine learning and to find out answers to questions like what kind of information is represented in embedding vectors and can we teach a model to understand just a few 100 words properly.

 ## Projects